FJRubio67/HazReg/README.md

 All positive parameters are transformed into the real line using a `log` reparameterisation.

-An Illustrative example can be found at:
+An Illustrative example and a description of the available models can be found at:

 [HazReg: Parametric Hazard-based regression models for survival data](https://rpubs.com/FJRubio/HazReg)